RamazanFerhatSonmez/Basic-Python-RESTful-Server/README.md

 $ python rest-server.py &

-You can test it from a browser or a RESTful clinet
+You can test it from a browser or a RESTful client

 http://127.0.0.1:5000/api/v1.0/test